jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * ``python3 -m unittest`` was run to see the test fail
 * ``python3 -m unittest`` was run to see the test pass
-* ``python3 -m unittest`` will be run anytime I make a change to make sure it does not break previous passing tests
+* ``python3 -m unittest`` will be run anytime I make a change to make sure it does not break tests that already passed

 This means ``python3 -m unittest`` is run for each part of the Test Driven Development cycle or each time there is a code change.
 I automate this so `I Do Not Repeat myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_, it would be better for a program to automatically run the tests when there is a change to the code